zed-alpha/shadow-gadgets/README.md

 ### Limitations

 + At present, all of the containers always use the fallback drawing method, as there is an unforeseen issue with z-ordering in the primary method.
-That means that overlapping children will be missing the shadows altogether inside the intersections, as described in [the overlays' limitations](#limitations-and-conflicts).
+That means that overlapping children will be missing the shadows altogether inside the intersections, as described in [the Overlays' limitations](#limitations-and-conflicts).

 + Currently, the containers' behavior in the Android Studio graphical layout editor is a little flaky.
 Each will still work as the base `ViewGroup` that it is, but it may or may not fix the shadows there, and sometimes it can interfere with a child's content draw.
 I'm not yet sure exactly why, but I'm assuming it has something to do with the specialized rendering pipeline for the editor.